ryantd42/NY-Legislative-Git/2023/S4598D-2023/bill.md

   ___________

  Introduced  by Sens.
-BAILEY, BROUK, CLEARE, COMRIE, FERNANDEZ, GIANARIS, GOUNARDES, HOYLMAN-SIGAL,  LIU,  MYRIE,  PARKER,  PERSAUD,  SEPULVEDA, SKOUFIS  --  read  twice  and  ordered printed, and when printed to be committed to the Committee on Education -- recommitted to the  Commit- tee on Education in accordance with Senate Rule 6, sec.
-8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+BAILEY, BROUK, CLEARE, COMRIE, FERNANDEZ, GIANARIS, GOUNARDES,  HARCKHAM,  HOYLMAN-SIGAL,  JACKSON,  LIU,  MYRIE,  PARKER, PERSAUD,  SALAZAR, SEPULVEDA, SKOUFIS -- read twice and ordered print- ed, and when printed to be committed to the Committee on Education  -- recommitted  to  the  Committee on Education in accordance with Senate Rule  6,  sec.
+8  --  committee  discharged,  bill  amended,  ordered reprinted  as  amended  and recommitted to said committee -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the education law and the state finance law, in relation to enacting the "school anti-violence education act"
+ AN ACT to amend the education law, in relation to enacting  the  "school anti-violence education act"

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: